Christian Upshaw: 2011-12 season

 On November 3, 2011, Upshaw suffered a broken elbow when attempting a layup during the Rainmen's season opener against the London Lightning at the John Labatt Centre.
 In January 2012, Upshaw was removed from the injured reserve list, allowing him to participate in a regular-season game for the Halifax Rainmen against the Oshawa Power at the Metro Centre.

 On March 4, 2012, he set his career high in the National Basketball League of Canada in a game against the Saint John Riptide.
 He contributed 12 points, 7 rebounds, 4 assists, and 2 steals in the road game victory.

+In his final season as a point guard for Halifax, his team went to the league championship series, where they lost to the London Lightning in the final.

 Moncton Miracles

-Following the 2012 NBL Canada draft in August of that year, the Rainmen disclosed a trade in which Tyrone Levett and Christian Upshaw were transferred to the Moncton Miracles in exchange for the Moncton Miracles' first-round draft pick, Anthony Johnson.
+Upshaw became a member of the Moncton Miracles after the 2012 NBL Canada draft in August 2012, when the Rainmen announced a trade sending him and Tyrone Levett to Moncton.
+He was officially signed by the Moncton team in September 2012 after the Miracles traded their second overall pick in the draft.

 2012-13 season

-In November 2012, Upshaw was listed on the Moncton Miracles roster as a point guard for the 2012–13 NBL Canada season where he'd play five games.
+Upshaw was listed on the Moncton Miracles roster as a point guard for the 2012–13 NBL Canada season.
+He was released by the Miracles on November 18, 2012, early in the 40-game schedule.